By Katie Horneffer, Intern, Care4Carolina

 Beyond improved substance use treatment, closing the coverage gap would increase access to healthcare in general, which could also play an important role in combatting the opioid epidemic.
 Opioid use disorders tend to go hand-in-hand with mental health disorders; nearly 70% of uninsured adults with an opioid use disorder also report a mental illness.
 Therefore, this population needs not only opioid-specific services but also greater access to comprehensive healthcare that can help them address other mental health problems.
 Closing the gap would also increase access to primary care, getting individuals connected to the diagnosis and treatment that they need.
 Overall, some estimates suggest that closing the gap would help 150,000 North Carolinians with mental health or substance use disorders access affordable healthcare.

-This increased access to treatment and other health services would impact the most tragic consequence of the opioids crisis: overdose deaths.
+This increased access to treatment and other health services would impact the most tragic consequence of the opioid crisis: overdose deaths.
 States that closed their coverage gap saw a 6% decrease in deaths from opioid overdoses.
 After Ohio closed its coverage gap, Dayton—a city slightly larger than Wilmington which had one of the highest overdose rates in the country—saw deaths drop by over 50%.
 Closing the coverage gap isn’t just about opioid use disorder treatment: it’s about saving lives.

-For decades, the opioids epidemic has been causing unmeasurable grief, stress, and loss.
+For decades, the opioid epidemic has been causing unmeasurable grief, stress, and loss.
 North Carolina has poured money into addressing this epidemic for years, but we have not yet used one of the most important tools at our disposal: closing the coverage gap.
 With the recent spike in the crisis caused by the COVID-19 pandemic, now is the time to do everything we can to treat opioid use disorder and prevent future suffering.